fabian7593/Tenshi/README.md

 - #### `isValidateWhereByUserId()`

-This method enables the validation of WHERE conditions in a query, ensuring that the necessary validations by `UserId` are included.
+This method enables the validation of WHERE conditions in a query, ensuring that the necessary validations by `UserId` (in DB `user_id`) are included.
 This is useful in situations where data needs to be specifically filtered for the user making the request.

+- #### `setCodeMessageResponse(codeMessage: string)`

+This method set the new code message for get a dynamic reply for any request.
+You need to set the code and the message from `src/data/json/messages.json`.

 <br><br>